$624M drained · 25 protocols · last 30 days

 Starter

 Public surfaces only.
+Onboard today.

+We watch what's already on chain — program ID, admin multisig, oracle feeds, upgrade authority.
 No integration meeting required.

-We watch what's already on chain — your program ID, admin multisig, oracle feeds, upgrade authority.
-You can be onboarded today.

 • 7-dimension detection on public surfaces